danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-1.md

       MYSQL_ROOT_PASSWORD: example
 ```

 I read through the [offical MySQL docker image docs](https://hub.docker.com/_/mysql) to configure it.
-I decided to use `8.0.38` as that version is supported by the DB access library I want to use (JOOQ).
+I decided to use `8.0.38` as that version is supported by jOOQ.

 Next I started the app services (in this case, just the DB) to make sure it works: